 Asians or people with dark skin should be cautious about getting IPL because dark skin absorbs more light energy.
 Adverse effects include hyperpigmentation, blistering, and even burns.
 If you have Asian or dark skin and are considering an IPL treatment, see an experienced physician who has treated many patients with darker skin types for both pigmentation and vascular lesions.
 A physician might also have alternative equipment that can achieve your goals with less risk.

 IPL vs. Laser Treatments

 IPL uses short blasts of a polychromatic, high-intensity light to penetrate just below the skin's surface, damaging the melanin that makes up "age spots" or the blood vessels that create broken capillaries.
-The skin repairs the damage, leaving you with a more even skin tone.
-IPL also boosts the production collagen and elastin.
+The skin repairs the damage, leaving you with an evener skin tone.
+IPL also boosts the production of collagen and elastin.